What is self-compassion?

 Frequently asked questions

-Mindful Self-Compassion is a training program that is based on scientific research.
-The program is accessible to everyone and emphasizes the practice of self-compassion, that is rooted in mindfulness, self-kindness and common humanity.
+Mindful Self-Compassion (MSC) is a training program based on scientific research.
+The program emphasizes the practice of self-compassion, that is rooted in mindfulness, self-kindness and common humanity.
 MSC equips you with the skills and exercises to help you respond to challenging situations with kindness and care and strengthen emotional well-being and resilience.

-The Mindful Self-Compassion (MSC) program is open to everyone.
+The MSC program is open to everyone.
 Studies have shown that self-compassion can improve emotional and physical resilience and may act as a preventative measure.
-The program helps you learn to love and care for yourself, especially when we need it most.

 It’s important to note that this training is not suitable for individuals who are currently mentally unwell or under a lot of emotional stress as the intensive format of the training can be emotionally demanding.